 Step 3: Send ETH to your MetaMask wallet

 The next step is to send ETH to your MetaMask wallet from your exchange wallet.
-In this example we will use Swyftx.
+In this example we will use Coinspot.

 To get the public address from your MetaMask wallet, click the 3 dots in the right hand corner of your browser wallet.
 This wallet address should display as a lengthy combination of letters and numbers.
-Copy this address and paste it as Swyftx the withdrawal address.
+Copy this address and paste it as your Coinspot account as the ETH payment address

-Once you have input the MetaMask withdrawal address into your Swyftx account, we recommend you trial sending a small amount to test if the network transfer works.
+Once you have input the MetaMask withdrawal address into your Coinspot account and you have added the two-facto authentication code, we recommend you trial sending a small amount to test if the network transfer works.
 Once the test funds arrive in your MetaMask, you can comfortably send the remainder.